-A. GUIDELINES
+GUIDELINES

-- 1. To ensure that help is available if needed, do not work alone if using hazardous materials or performing hazardous procedures. - 2.
+- 1. To ensure that help is available if needed, do not work alone if using hazardous materials or performing hazardous procedures.
+If circumstances arise where overnight or weekend work is required, please contact Laboratory Safety in advance.
+A buddy system is strongly recommended. - 2.
 To ensure that help is available in case of emergencies, laboratory personnel should not deviate from the assigned work schedule without prior authorization from the laboratory supervisor. - 3.
 Do not perform unauthorized experiments. - 4.
+Do not leave high hazard reactions unattended if possible.
+Attach an 'Unattended Chemical Reaction' sign with general information on reagents hazards and time frames to the outside of your fume hood.
+Laminated copies are available from the Lab Safety Office. - 5.
 Plan appropriate protective procedures and the positioning of all equipment before beginning any operation.
-Follow the appropriate standard operating procedures at all times in the laboratory. - 5.
-Always read the SDS and the label before using a chemical in the laboratory. - 6.
-Wear appropriate PPE, including a laboratory apron or coat, at all times in the laboratory.
-Everyone, including visitors, must wear appropriate eye protection in areas where laboratory chemicals are used or stored. - 7.
+Always follow the appropriate standard operating procedures in the laboratory. - 6.
+Always read the SDS and the label before using a chemical in the laboratory.

+- 7. Wear appropriate PPE, including a laboratory apron or coat, always in the laboratory.
+Everyone, including visitors, must wear appropriate eye protection in areas where laboratory chemicals are used or stored. - 8.
 Wear appropriate gloves when handling hazardous material.
-Inspect all gloves for holes and defects before using. - 8.
-Use appropriate ventilation such as laboratory chemical hoods when working with hazardous chemicals. - 9.
-Contact the Chemical Hygiene Officer (CHO) if you have questions about the adequacy of the safety equipment available or chemical handling procedures.
-Report dangerous activities or situations to your laboratory supervisors and the CHO. - 10.
-Know the location and proper use of the safety equipment (i.e., eyewash station, safety shower, fire extinguisher, first-aid kit, fire blanket, chemical spill kit, emergency telephone, and fire alarm pulls).

-- 11. Always incorporate safety into your experiments and anticipate and account for things that could go wrong.
-Never compromise safety in the interest of time. - 12.
-Remove gloves before handling items such as the telephone, doorknobs and computer keyboards. - 13.
-Always remove gloves and wash hands thoroughly before leaving the laboratory. - 14.
+Inspect all gloves for holes and defects before using. - 9.
+Use appropriate ventilation such as laboratory chemical hoods when working with hazardous chemicals. - 10.
+Contact the Chemical Hygiene Officer (CHO) x6419 if you have questions about the adequacy of the safety equipment available or chemical handling procedures.
+Report dangerous activities or situations to your laboratory supervisors and the CHO. - 11.
+Know the location and proper use of the safety equipment within the laboratory and in surrounding areas (i.e., eyewash station, safety shower, fire extinguisher, first-aid kit, fire blanket, chemical spill kit, emergency telephone, and fire alarm pulls). - 12.
+Always incorporate safety into your experiments and anticipate and account for things that could go wrong.
+Never compromise safety in the interest of time. - 13.
+Remove gloves before handling items such as the telephone, doorknobs, and computer keyboards. - 14.
+Always remove gloves and wash hands thoroughly before leaving the laboratory. - 15.
 Designate specific break areas outside the laboratory for eating and drinking.
-Remember, smoking is prohibited on all UTSA campus areas. - 15.
-Store food and drinks in refrigerators designated for consumable items, away from areas containing chemical, biological or radiological hazards. - 16.
+Remember, smoking is prohibited on all UTSA campus areas. - 16.
+Store food and drinks in refrigerators designated for consumable items, away from areas containing chemical, biological, or radiological hazards. - 17.
 Be aware of dangling jewelry, loose clothing or long hair that might get caught in equipment.
-Secure or remove these items in order to work safely. - 17.
-Do not wear shorts, skirts, sandals or open-toed shoes in the laboratory.
-Shoes that completely cover the foot and shed liquids provide the most protection and should be worn in the laboratory. - 18.
-Always wear appropriate personal protective equipment. - 19.
-Keep aisles and walkways clear, drawers, and cabinet doors closed while you're working. - 20.
-Do not store hazardous chemicals on the floor in high-traffic or open areas. - 21.
-Never pipette by mouth. - 22.
-Do not allow non-matriculating minors (anyone under 18 years of age) into the laboratory without prior approval as outlined in HOP 2.44.
+Secure or remove these items to work safely. - 18.
+Do not wear shorts, skirts, sandals, or open-toed shoes in the laboratory.
+Shoes that completely cover the foot and shed liquids provide the most protection and should be worn in the laboratory. - 19.
+Always wear appropriate personal protective equipment. - 20.
+Keep aisles and walkways clear and close drawers and cabinet doors while you are working. - 21.
+Do not store hazardous chemicals on the floor in high-traffic or open areas. - 22.
+Never pipette by mouth.

-VI.
+23. Do not allow non-matriculating minors (anyone under 18 years of age) into the laboratory without prior approval as outlined in HOP 10.13, Minors in Laboratories or Similar Facilities.

 PERSONAL PROTECTIVE EQUIPMENT